Sentiment Classification with BERT

 ktrain is a library to help build, train, debug, and deploy neural networks in the deep learning software framework, Keras.

-- estimate an optimal learning rate for your model given your data using a learning rate finder
+- estimate a good learning rate for our model and data using a learning rate finder

-- employ learning rate schedules such as the triangular learning rate policy, 1cycle policy, and SGDR to more effectively train your model
+- use learning rate schedules such as the triangular policy, 1cycle policy, and SGDR to train our model more effectively

-- employ fast and easy-to-use pre-canned models for both text classification (e.g., NBSVM, fastText, GRU with pre-trained word embeddings) and image classification (e.g., ResNet, Wide Residual Networks, Inception)
+- use fast, ready-made models for both text classification (e.g., NBSVM, fastText, GRU with pre-trained word embeddings) and image classification (e.g., ResNet, Wide Residual Networks, Inception)

 - load and preprocess text and image data from a variety of formats

-- inspect data points that were misclassified to help improve your model
+- inspect data points that were misclassified to help improve our model

-- leverage a simple prediction API for saving and deploying both models and data-preprocessing steps to make predictions on new raw data
+- use a simple prediction API for saving and deploying both models and preprocessing steps to make predictions on new raw data

 ktrain GitHub: amaiya/ktrain